mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 # rename as a txt file
 mv trim.e####### trim.txt

-# to save time in case of issues, move the concatenated fq files to backup directory
+# to save time in case of issues, move the concatenated fastq files to backup directory
 mv *.fastq ~/rawReads/

 # to count the number of reads in trimmed samples